AFL

 Your Home of Sport, In your Hand

-“There might be a little bit of interest in the game tonight from me but whatever happens happens I guess,” Artemis said on SEN WA Breakfast.
+“There might be a little bit of interest in the game tonight from me but whatever happens happens I guess,” Artemis said on SEN WA Breakfast last week.

-“I’ve had a bit of an inkling if I’m going to go or not,” he added.
+“I’ve had a bit of an inkling if I’m going to go or not.

 “I’ve got a bit of knowledge on next week, I’m pretty confident that I’ll go, hopefully.”

-Asked who he’s siding with tonight: “I don’t mind to be honest, I could not care less.
+Asked who he was siding with, Artemis said: “I don’t mind to be honest, I could not care less.

 “Just to get on an AFL list would be unreal.
 I’m supporting no one tonight.
 I’ll be at the Freo game so I’ll be supporting them!”

-Artemis, who has spoken to four AFL clubs, explained how the move to the Devils came about, initiated by their legendary list boss Derek Hine.
+Artemis, who has spoken to four AFL clubs, explained how his initial move to the Devils came about, initiated by their legendary list boss Derek Hine.

 “Derek contacted my manager and just asked if we wanted to have a conversation,” he said.